anbox-cloud/discourse-docs/howto/install/deploy-juju.md

 To install Anbox Cloud, deploy the suitable Anbox Cloud bundle to the Juju model.
 This will add instances to the model and deploy the required applications.

-Choose between the following bundles:
+Choose between the available [Juju bundles](https://discourse.ubuntu.com/t/about-anbox-cloud/17802#juju-bundles):

-* The `anbox-cloud-core` bundle provides a minimised version of Anbox Cloud.
-This version is sufficient for smaller scale use cases, such as application testing or automation, or if you generally don't want to use the Anbox Cloud streaming stack.

-  Run the following command to deploy the minimal `anbox-cloud-core` bundle:
+* For a minimised version of Anbox Cloud without the streaming stack, run the following command to deploy the `anbox-cloud-core` bundle:

         juju deploy cs:~anbox-charmers/anbox-cloud-core --overlay ua.yaml

-* The `anbox-cloud` bundle provides the full version of Anbox Cloud, including its streaming stack.

-  Run the following command to deploy the full `anbox-cloud` bundle:
+* For the full version of Anbox Cloud, run the following command to deploy the `anbox-cloud` bundle:

         juju deploy cs:~anbox-charmers/anbox-cloud --overlay ua.yaml

 ## Customise the hardware configuration

-To customise the machine configuration Juju will use for the deployment, create another overlay file.
+To customise the machine configuration Juju will use for the deployment, create another [overlay file](https://discourse.ubuntu.com/t/installation-customizing/17747#overlay-files).
 Here you can, for example, specify AWS instance types, change the size of the root disk or other things.

 For the `anbox-cloud-core` bundle, such an `overlay.yaml` file looks like this: